fluid-project/infusion-docs/src/documents/index-tutorials.md

 category: Tutorials
 ---

-This are tutorials for using Infusion.
+This section contains tutorials for using Infusion.
 Use the table of contents to navigate the content.